 The penalty, however, is increased fabrication costs .

-The article describes alternative forms of truss, proposes where and why different forms might be appropriate and introduces design considerations.
-Primarily, pin connected trusses are discussed, however consideration is given to rigid jointed Vierendeel trusses.
+The article describes alternative forms of truss, where and why different forms might be appropriate and introduces design considerations.
+Primarily, pin jointed trusses are discussed, with some discussion of rigid-jointed Vierendeel trusses.

 A truss is essentially a triangulated system of (usually) straight interconnected structural elements; it is sometimes also referred to as an open web girder.
 The individual elements are connected at nodes; the connections are often assumed to be nominally pinned.
 The external forces applied to the system and the reactions at the supports are generally applied at the nodes.
 When all the members and applied forces are in a same plane, the system is a plane or 2D truss.